 What are the terms of a contract?

-In order to determine what terms have been incorporated into a contract and what the terms mean, courts apply the rules of “construction”.
-In short, this is:
+In order to determine what terms have been incorporated into a contract and what the terms mean, courts apply the rules of “construction” (see Mount Bruce Mining Pty Ltd v Wright Prospecting Pty Ltd (2015) 256 CLR, 104, 116-).
+In short, this means having regard to:

-• the context of a term within the whole contract;
+• the exact words used in the term in the context of the whole contract;

-• the purpose and objective of the transaction.
+• the purpose and objective of the transaction; and

 Accordingly, courts have adopted an objective approach to the construction of contracts; subjective intentions, understandings and expectations are disregarded as irrelevant.